Daniilms/Search-filter-js/README.md

 ## Current status

-The application is in final statement.
+The application is in final condition.

 ## Live version

-You can try search-filter online at:  .
+You can try search-filter online at: 'https://daniilms.github.io/Search-filter-js/'.

 ## Running localy
 ### Live server extension